 drilled in his head, a magnet inserted, and the paint touched up.
 May 2012.

-Purple Man in the Jessica Jones Netflix series.
-February 2016.
+repainted in a purple suit as Killgrave from the Jessica Jones Netflix series.